archaeojsc/archaeojsc.github.io/index.md

 [Matrix in the Network](https://www.youtube.com/watch?v=WOTs4X5PiDw&feature=share)
 <p>
-  Recording of a paper I presented a couple years ago for the 2018 Computer Applications and Quantitative Methods in Archaeology (CAA) international conference at the University of Tübingen, Germany.
+  Recording of a paper I presented at the 2018 Computer Applications and Quantitative Methods in Archaeology (CAA) international conference at the University of Tübingen, Germany.
   The topic was possible applications of set and graph theory to the